 Last week, I struck gold!
 I found some herb tucked away inside a pair of jeans I had not worn since last summer.
-I didn’t waste any time at all in popping it into my dry herb vape but it did have me wondering whether or not time had rendered it impotent.
+I didn’t waste any time at all in popping it into my dry herb vape but it did have me wondering whether time had rendered it impotent.

 A study conducted by the University of London concluded that cannabinoids maintain their efficacy for over two years when stored under the right conditions.
-Furthermore, herbs can be safe to consume for many years - hey will slowly lose their effectiveness and flavour as the cannabinoids and terpenes disintegrate slowly over time.
+Furthermore, herbs can be safe to consume for many years - but they will slowly lose their effectiveness and flavour as the cannabinoids and terpenes disintegrate slowly over time.